questdb/questdb.io/blog/2020-10-19-grafana-tutorial.md

 SSL mode:disable
 ```

 Note: Grafana does not validate that queries are read-only, therefore a Grafana user could run `drop table x` and the statement would be executed.
 To protect against this, you might want to run a dedicated QuestDB instance set to read-only mode.
-You can do this by setting `http.security.readonly=true` in your `server.conf`  <--  !!!
-TODO !!! replace with new doc link
+You can do this by  `http.security.readonly=true` in your `server.conf`.
+Documentation link: https://questdb.io/docs/reference/configuration

 ### Create a dashboard